 Our lawyers returned to various courts at least a dozen times in the next few months, but never to the judge who set the schedule of overnights and ordered the psychiatric evaluation.
 Since putting off a showdown was keeping me under the same roof as my son, my lawyer kept delaying and blowing smoke in everyone’s eye.
 The wheels of justice grind exceedingly fine.

 In January, 1983, one month shy of three years into our combat, my wife surprised me by finally suggesting we try to negotiate.
 If I had to guess the reason she chose that time to drop her guard I’d venture it had to do with our son becoming much more mobile, talkative and inquisitive.
-There are lots of things parents can hide from an infant, but the bright young mind of a healthy two-year old catches many clues.
+There are lots of things parents can hide from an infant, but the bright young mind of a healthy two-year old catches unrehearsed clues.

 Continuing to live the kind of parched, unhealthy life we were foisting on each other might have been just punishment for us adults, but our son deserved better.